[Federal Register: January 13, 2005 (Volume 70,

 V. Application Review Information

-2. Anticipate Announcement Date: Announcements of funding decisions for the Cooperator Program are anticipated during June 2005.
+3. Anticipated Announcement Date.
+Announcements of funding decisions for the EMP are anticipated on or about July 1, 2005.

 VI.
 Award Administration Information

 1. Award Notices.
-The FAS will notify each applicant in writing of the final disposition of its application.
-The FAS will send an approval letter and project agreement to each approved applicant.
-The approval letter and agreement will specify the terms and conditions applicable to the project, including the levels of Cooperator Program funding and cost-share contribution requirements.
+FAS will notify each applicant in writing of the final disposition of its application.
+FAS will send an approval letter and project agreement to each approved applicant.
+The approval letter and agreement will specify the terms and conditions applicable to the project, including the levels of EMP funding and cost-share contribution requirements.

 VII.
 Agency Contact(s)